 The hold-off distance must be used carefully.
 Do not use longer hold-off distances than necessary.
-Especially with simulated trigger, there is a high risk the trigger point may not recover to the correct one after a one missed trigger point.
+Especially with simulated trigger, there is a high risk the triggering gets completely off.
+Then tags are triggered at wrong location by the simulated triggers and the system may not recover to detect the tags correctly according to the trigger sensor.
+See sections 11.4 and 11.5.